Zulfi Bukhari Terms Roshan Digital Account A Leap Forward Towards Challenger Bank - UrduPoint

 Zulfi Bukhari Terms 'Roshan Digital Account' A Leap Forward Towards Challenger Bank

-Special Assistant to the Prime Minister (SAPM) on Overseas Pakistanis and Human Resource Development Sayed Zulfikar Abbas Bukhari Thursday felicitating the expats over the launch of 'Roshan Digital Account', said it was a leap forward towards materialization of the challenger bank
+Special Assistant to the Prime Minister (SAPM) on Overseas Pakistanis and Human Resource Development Sayed Zulfikar Abbas Bukhari felicitating the expats over the launch of 'Roshan Digital Account', has said that it was a leap forward towards materialization of the challenger bank

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Sep, 2020 ):Special Assistant to the Prime Minister (SAPM) on Overseas Pakistanis and Human Resource Development Sayed Zulfikar Abbas Bukhari Thursday felicitating the expats over the launch of 'Roshan Digital Account', said it was a leap forward towards materialization of the challenger bank.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2020 ):Special Assistant to the Prime Minister (SAPM) on Overseas Pakistanis and Human Resource Development Sayed Zulfikar Abbas Bukhari felicitating the expats over the launch of 'Roshan Digital Account', has said that it was a leap forward towards materialization of the challenger bank.

 The SAPM, in a tweet, said Prime Minister Imran Khan had fulfilled another promise with the expatriates as they were well-deserved the initiative for being back bone of the country's economy.